awkim2/System-Programming/lovable_linux/final_exam_practice.md

 1. Explain how a virtual address is converted into a physical address using a multi-level page table.
 You may use a concrete example e.g. a 64bit machine with 4KB pages.

 2. Explain Knuth's and the Buddy allocation scheme.
 Discuss internal & external Fragmentation.
+    Knuth’s memory allocation scheme makes use of boundary tags.
+Boundary tags hold the size of the user allocated memory of the block.
+This allows blocks to be merged forwards and backwards.
+    The buddy allocation scheme uses differently sized blocks to hold user allocated memory.
+It has the advantage of being fast but suffers from internal fragmentation.
 3. What is the difference between the MMU and TLB?
 What is the purpose of each?
+    The MMU is a Memory Management Unit, a part of the CPU dedicated to converting addresses from virtual to physical.
+    The TLB is the Translation Lookaside Buffer, an associative cache which holds recent page to frame lookups, using TLB can improve the memory access speed a lot.
 4. Assuming 4KB page tables what is the page number and offset for virtual address 0x12345678  ?

 5. What is a page fault?
 When is it an error?
 When is it not an error?